senzing-garage/stream-loader/README.md

 ## Overview

-The [stream-loader.py](stream-loader.py) python script consumes data from various sources (Kafka, URLs) and publishes it to Senzing.
+The [stream-loader.py](stream-loader.py) python script consumes data from various sources (Kafka, RabbitMQ, AWS SQS) and publishes it to Senzing.
 The `senzing/stream-loader` docker image is a wrapper for use in docker formations (e.g. docker-compose, kubernetes).

 To see all of the subcommands, run: